Exodia-World/exodia.world-eth/README.md

 **Note**: This process is optional as it's always run automatically before testing.

+The deployed contract addresses will be stored in `migrations/contracts.json` under the 'development' key.

 ### Rinkeby Public Test Network

     ./truffle migrate --network rinkeby

 Before migration, ensure that the account used for deployment as seen in `truffle.js` has enough ether.
 If that is not the case, request for some at [Rinkeby Faucet](https://faucet.rinkeby.io/).

 After a successful *public* migration, append output of the command to the beginning of `migrations/history.txt` file.
-We can retrieve contract addresses from it later.
+It is helpful to see how many times we have migrated.

+The deployed contract addresses will be stored in `migrations/contracts.json` under the 'rinkeby' key.

 **WARNING**: Do NOT use the same account for both testnet and mainnet deployments.